MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-job-queues-schedule-tasks.md

 ms.search.form: 672, 673, 674, 671
 ms.date: 10/01/2021
 ms.author: edupont
-ms.openlocfilehash: b09973b90a2721d83c309d63f42ce72e3d498e40
+ms.openlocfilehash: 9ed56b0724b19d971b8dc98ea79807423403fd83
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: f1e272485a0e675d337a694aba3e35a5daf43920
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 07/09/2022
-ms.locfileid: "8130738"
+ms.locfileid: "9129783"
 ---
 # <a name="use-job-queues-to-schedule-tasks"></a>Use Job Queues to Schedule Tasks

-Job queues in [!INCLUDE[prod_short](includes/prod_short.md)] enable users to schedule and run specific reports and codeunits.
+The Job Queues enable users to schedule and run specific reports and codeunits.
 You can set jobs to run one time, or on a recurring basis.
-For example, you might want to run the **Salesperson * Sales Statistics** report weekly, to track sales by salesperson each week, or you might want to run the **Delegate Approval Requests** codeunit daily, to prevent documents from piling up or otherwise block the workflow.
+For example, you might want to run the **Salesperson * Sales Statistics** report weekly to track sales by salesperson each week, or run the **Delegate Approval Requests** codeunit daily to prevent documents from piling up.

 The **Job Queue Entries** page lists all existing jobs.
-If you add a new job queue entry that you want to schedule, you must specify information about the type of object you want to run, such as a report or codeunit, and the name and object ID of the object that you want to run.
-You can also add parameters to specify the behavior of the job queue entry.
+If you add a new job queue entry that you want to schedule, you must provide some information.
+For example:
+* The type of object you want to run, such as a report or codeunit.
+You must have permission to run the particular report or codeunit.
+* The name and object ID of the object.
+* Parameters to specify the behaviour of the job queue entry.
 For example, you can add a parameter to only send posted sales orders.
-You must have permission to run the particular report or codeunit, or an error will be returned when the job queue is run.
+* When, and how often, the job queue entry will run.

 > [!IMPORTANT]
 > If you use the SUPER permissions set that comes with [!INCLUDE[prod_short](includes/prod_short.md)], you and your users have permissions to run all objects within the licence.
 That is still not enough for Delegated Admin or users with Device licence, who cannot create job queue entires.

-A job queue can have many entries, which are the jobs that the queue manages and runs.
-Information in the entry specifies what codeunit or report is run, when and how often the entry is run, in what category the job runs, and how it runs.

 After job queues are set up and running, the status can change as follows within each recurring period: